Big Bird backlash: Vax lands even Muppet in political flap

 Controversy at the intersection of TV and politics has popped up here and there for decades.
 In 1952, “I Love Lucy” didn’t use the word pregnant once in an episode that focused on the title character, Lucy Ricardo, having a baby after executives determined that doing so would be too scandalous.

-The 1970s TV series “All in the Family,” which explored all manner of political and racial issues in the household of a bigoted man from the New York City borough of Queens, showed the character Maude opting to get an abortion a year before the U.S. Supreme Court made Roe vs. Wade the law of the land; in response, multiple affiliates refused to air reruns of the episode.
+The 1970s TV series “Maude,” a spinoff show of “All in the Family,” which explored all manner of political and racial issues in the household of a bigoted man from the New York City borough of Queens, showed the character Maude opting to get an abortion.
+The storyline was aired a year before the U.S. Supreme Court made Roe vs. Wade the law of the land.
+Multiple affiliates refused to air reruns of the episode.

 In the early 1990s, the sitcom “Murphy Brown” found itself in a high-profile tiff during the 1992 presidential campaign when Dan Quayle, vice president to George H.W.
 Bush, lambasted the unmarried Murphy’s pregnancy as a mockery of fatherhood and American morality.

-Note: This story has been corrected to show that the abortion storyline occurred on the show “Maude,” not “All in the Family.”